OisinFoley/Thesaurus_spa_app/README.md

 ---

 Bugs:
 - When forms are successfully submited, their values are cleared.
 This is not the case with passwords on the register view, not sure why it's happening.
-(From 1.2.0)
+(From 1.2.0, fixed in 1.2.2)
+- Hamburger menu won't collapse on toggle.
+Puzzled as to why this is happening.

 ---

 Added in previous commits::

+(1.2.2)
+- Messages resized depending on screen(device) width
+- Fixed bug where passwords weren't clearing on successful register response.
+- Swapped $push with $addToSet inour Update() function in the /api/addSynonym route, preventing duplicate synonyms on our Word object's nested synonyms property.
+- Some slight styling and colouring

 (1.2.0)
 - Forms cleared on successful login, register and thesaurus submit.